Few mysteries have inspired such heated debate as the disappearance of Malaysian airliner MH370, its 12 crew and 227 passengers.

 Stewarts Law, which has litigated in a series of recent air disasters, believes the plane crashed after a fire - similar to the blaze on the Cairo airport runway - broke out in the cockpit.

 After an investigation into the Cairo blaze, Egypt's Aircraft Accident Investigation Central Directorate (EAAICD) released their final report which revealed that the fire originated near the first officer's oxygen mask supply tubing.

 The cause of the fire could not be conclusively determined, but investigators pinpointed a problem with the cockpit hose used to provide oxygen for the crew in the event of decompression.

-Following the 2011 fire, US aircraft owners were instructed to replace the system - it was estimated to cost $2,596 (£1,573) per aircraft.
+Following the 2011 fire, US aircraft owners were instructed to replace the system - it was estimated to cost US$2596 per aircraft.
 It was not known whether Malaysia Airlines had carried out the change.

 If either pilot wanted to crash the plane, why turn it around?
 So the turn-around suggests they were trying to land as soon as possible because of an emergency.

-The US shot down the aircraft fearing a terror attack on Diego Garcia
+Shot down by the U.S. who feared terror attack on Diego Garcia

 The Boeing 777 was shot down by the Americans who feared the aircraft had been hijacked and was about to be used to attack the U.S. military base on Diego Garcia atoll in the Indian Ocean.
 So conspiracy theorists claim.